alonf/Phi35CSharpChatDemo/README.md

    dotnet run
    ```

+4. Interact with the AI assistant:
-4. Ask questions via the console, and the model will generate responses in real-time.
+   - Ask questions via the console.
+   - Use the `CLH` command to clear history.

 ---